-This correlation is theoretically based on ideal distribution of IEST- STD-CC1246D (i.e. the slope factor of 0,926) and considering only particles between 1 mm and 10 mm.
+This correlation is theoretically based on ideal distribution of IEST- STD-CC1246E (i.e. the slope factor of 0,926) and considering only particles between 1 mm and 10 mm.

-:
+: Correlation between ideal class of IEST-STD-CC1246E and obscuration factor